nismod/energy_demand/docs/documentation.md

 *Table 1.1: End-use specific scenario drivers for energy demand*

+#### 2.2.3 Spatial disaggregation
+In order to disaggregate annual demand for every hour in a year, different typical load profiles are derived from measuremnt trials.
+Load profile are either used to disaggregate total demand of an end use, sector or technology specific end use demand.

+Only the profile (i.e. the 'shape' of a profile) is read as an input into the model.
+In case of temperature dependent load profiles, the daily load profils are calculated with help of heating and cooling degree days (HDD, CDD).

+For different heating technologies, load shares are derived from the following sources:

+- **Boiler load profile**
+   Load profiles for a typicaly working, weekend and peak day are derived from data provided by Sansom (2014).

+- **Micro-CHP**
+   Load profiles for a typicaly working, weekend and peak day are derived from data provided by Sansom (2014).

+- **Heat pumps load profile**
+   Based on nearly 700 domestic heat pump installations, Love et al. (2017) provides aggregated profiles for cold and medium witer weekdays and weekends.
+The shape of the load profiles is derived for a working, weekend and peak day.

+- **Primary and secondary electirc heating**
+  The load profiles are based on the Household Electricity Survey (HES) by the Department of Energy & Climate Change (DECC, 2014).

+- **Cooling**
+  The daily load profiles for service submodel cooling demands are taken from Dunn and Knight (2005).
+For the residential sector,

 ### 2.3 Model Classes
 Figure 3 provides an overview of how all major classes relate to the a generated sub model.

 ![Image of model integration](../docs/documentation_images/Fig_03_ULM_main_classes.jpg) *Figure 3: Interaction of all major classes of HIRE*

-## 3 In-detailed methodology
+## 3 Methods
 In this section, selected aspects of the methodology are explained in more detail.

 ### 3.XXXXXXXXXX Generic dwelling stock
 A generic dwelling model is implemented in HIRE which can be used in case no external dwelling stock model is available to generate provide the necessary ``dwelling`` inputs.
 An abstracted dwelling representation is modelled with the following assumptions for the base year configuration:

   •	total population
   •	total floor area
   •	dwelling type distribution
   •	age distribution of dwelling types

 However, instead of modelling every individual building, an abstracted dwelling representation of the the complete dwelling stock is modelled based on different simplified assumptions.
 The modelling steps are as follows for every ``Region`` (see Figure XX for the detailed process flow):

 1. Based on base year total population and total floor area, the floor area per person is calculated (``floor_area_pp``).
 The floor area per person can be changed over the simulation period.

 2. Based on the floor area per person and scenario population input, total necessary new and existing floor area is calculated for the simulation year (by subtracting the existing floor area of the total new floor area).

 3. Based on assumptions on the dwelling type distribution (``assump_dwtype_distr``) the floor area per dwelling type is calculated.

 4. Based on assumptions on the age of the dwelling types, different ``Dwelling`` objects are generated.
 The heat loss coefficient is calculated for every object.

 5. Additional dwelling stock related properties can be added to the ``Dwelling`` objects which give indication of the energy demand and can be used for calculating the scenario drivers.

 Note: Current floor area data can be calculated based on floor area data from MasterMap data in combination with the address point dataset by the Ordonance Survey.

 ![Dwelling model](../docs/documentation_images/Fig_XX_dwelling_stock.jpg)
 *Figure XX: Modelling steps of the residential dwelling module*

 ### 3.XXXXXXXXXX Demand side management
 Dirunal demand side responses per end use are modelled with help of load factors (Petchers, 2003).
 For every end use, a potential (linear) reduction of the load factor over time can be assumed with which the load factor of the current year is calculated ![equation](https://latex.codecogs.com/gif.latex?lf_%7Bcy%7D "l_{cy}").
 With help ![equation](https://latex.codecogs.com/gif.latex?lf_%7Bcy%7D "l_{cy}"), and the daily average load of the base year ![equation](https://latex.codecogs.com/gif.latex?l%5E%7Bav%7D_%7Bby%7D "l^{av}_{by}"), the maximum hourly load per day is calculated as follows:

 ![equation](https://latex.codecogs.com/gif.latex?l_%7Bcy%7D%5E%7Bmax%7D%20%3D%20%5Cfrac%7Bl_%7Bby%7D%5E%7Bav%7D%7D%7Blf_%7Bcy%7D%7D "l_{cy}^{max} = \frac{l_{by}^{av}}{lf_{cy}}")